 The cause isn't fully understood, but genetics play a significant role—supernumerary teeth often run in families.
 They're also more common in children with certain conditions like cleft lip and palate or specific genetic syndromes.

 At Dental Sedation Ottawa, we understand that the idea of surgical tooth removal can feel frightening for both children and parents.
-Supernumerary tooth extraction often requires more complex surgery than routine extractions, especially when teeth are deeply impacted or positioned near important structures.
-That's why we prioritize comfort through comprehensive sedation dentistry options.
+We prioritize comfort through comprehensive sedation dentistry options.

-Not all supernumerary teeth require immediate removal—some are monitored with regular X-rays if they're small, not causing problems, and unlikely to erupt or create issues.
-However, most supernumerary teeth eventually need extraction because of the complications they cause.
+Not all supernumerary teeth require immediate removal, but most eventually need extraction because of the complications they cause.

 Before surgery, we conduct thorough examination and take detailed X-rays or 3D imaging to precisely locate the supernumerary tooth and plan the safest surgical approach.
 We discuss sedation options based on your child's age, anxiety level, the tooth's complexity, and whether other treatments are needed simultaneously.